3laaHisham/MarketNexus-API/README.md

 ![Redis](https://img.shields.io/badge/redis-%23DD0031.svg?&style=for-the-badge&logo=redis&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-black?style=for-the-badge&logo=JSON%20web%20tokens)

-_Simple eCommerce API built using NodeJS, Express and MongoDB._
+_An eCommerce RestfulAPI built using NodeJS, Express and MongoDB.
+It introduces a flexible solution for managing an online store's backend operations.
+The API provides endpoints for creating, reading, updating, and deleting products, as well as for processing orders and managing customer information._

 <!-- USAGE EXAMPLES -->

 ## Usage

 Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
+Additional screenshots, code examples and demos (Postman) work well in this space.
 You may also link to more resources.

-Postman

 ## Getting Started